hmcts/rpx-xui-common-lib/projects/exui-common-lib/README.md

 ```

 ### Google Analytics
-To use google analytics, inject GoogleAnalyticsService, and call googleAnalyticService.init('Your google analytic key')
+To use google analytics, inject GoogleAnalyticsService in your component, and call googleAnalyticService.init('Your google analytic key')

 ```
 export class AppComponent {